elusivecodes/FrostNumberFormatter/README.md

 **FrostNumberFormat** is a free, open-source number formatting library for *JavaScript*.

-It is a tiny (~1kb) and modern library, extending the native [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) class, with additional capabilities for parsing formatted number strings into floats.
+It is a tiny (~1kb) and modern library, extending the native [Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) class, with additional capabilities for parsing formatted number strings into numbers.

 ## Table of contents